jrowny/cc_sfs/README.md

 ## Installation

-1. Flash the firmware and filesystem, this can be done through our web tool
+1. Flash the firmware and filesystem, this can be done through the [web tool](https://jonathanrowny.com/cc_sfs/)
-2. Once connected to your network, set the IP address of your elegooCC
-3. Done!
+2. Once it's flashed, it will create a WiFi network called ElegooXBTTSFS20, connect to it with the password elegooccsfs20
+3. Go to http://192.168.4.1 in your browser to load the user interface
+4. Enter your wifi ssid, password, elegoo IP address and hit "save settings", the device will restart and connect to your network.
+5. Access the web UI at anytime by going to http;//ccxsfs20.local

 ## Known Issues / Todo

-[] web flashing tool, update from GH rather than using easyota [] use UDP ping to find/update Elegoo CC ip address like octoeverywhere does [] maybe integrate with octoeverywhere as an alternative client, so you don't need another rpi or docker container?
+- [ ] update from GH rather than using easyota
+- [ ] use UDP ping to find/update Elegoo CC ip address like octoeverywhere does
+- [ ] maybe integrate with octoeverywhere as an alternative client, so you don't need another rpi or docker container?

 ## Updating